 The second step is to select a time interval for analysis.
 The interval should be long enough to be representative of typical performance.

 The third step is to determine the total occurrences, for instance, Cost, Defect Counts, etc. for each category and to determine the grand total.
-If there are several categories which account for only a small part of the total, then group those into a category called ‘‘Other.’’
+If there are several categories that account for only a small part of the total, then group those into a category called ‘‘Other.’’

 The fourth step is to compute the percentage for each category by dividing the category total by the grand total and multiplying by 100.